- Travel and Places»

 Smažený sýr is a thick block of Edam cheese, breaded and deep fried.
 It is either served in sandwich form or simply as is, often with a side of chips (french fries) or potatoes and tartar sauce.

 This isn't a healthy option, but it is extremely tasty and should be tried at least once.
+It is also a go-to Czech vegetarian option, as most Czech dishes are meat-based.

 4. Obložené chlebíčky